-Includes applicable tax rates related to the District's outstanding general obligation bonds, including its general obligation refunding bonds.
+(5) Includes applicable tax rates related to the District's outstanding general obligation bonds, including its general obligation refunding bonds.

-The Fiscal Year 2004-05 State Budget Act provided for a significant portion of all school district ERAF funds to be shifted to cities and counties.
-The State backfilled these funds by increasing State aid to schools.
+(6) The Fiscal Year 2004-05 State Budget Act provided for a significant portion of all school district ERAF funds to be shifted to cities and counties.
+The State backfills these funds by increasing State aid to schools, by the amount of shifted ERAF funds each fiscal year.